ambujtewari/rl20/bootcamp/README.md

 [Near-Optimal Reinforcement Learning in Polynomial Time](https://doi.org/10.1023/A:1017984413808) MLJ 2002 \
 A landmark paper that gave the first near-optimal polynomial time and sample complexity algorithm for learning in MDPs.
-Considers learning from a single long trajectory (i.e, no resets) in <i>unichain</i> MDPs (incidentally, it is [NP-hard](https://doi.org/10.1016/j.orl.2006.06.005) to determine if an MDP is unichain or not) but doesn't exactly analyze regret.
+Considers learning from a single long trajectory (i.e., no resets) in <i>unichain</i> MDPs (incidentally, it is [NP-hard](https://doi.org/10.1016/j.orl.2006.06.005) to determine if an MDP is unichain or not) but doesn't exactly analyze regret.
 Instead asks a very related question: how many time steps and computation are needed before the agent's average reward, with high probability, is within
 <img src="https://latex.codecogs.com/gif.latex?\epsilon" title="\epsilon" />